Al-Ettifaq agree £12m deal for Liverpool's Henderson

 Last updated on .From the section Liverpool

-Liverpool have agreed a deal in principle worth £12m plus add-ons to sell Jordan Henderson to Saudi Arabian club Al-Ettifaq.
+Liverpool have agreed a deal in principle worth £12m plus add-ons to sell midfielder Jordan Henderson to Saudi Arabian club Al-Ettifaq.

 Henderson travelled to Germany with Liverpool for their training camp but was not involved in their first pre-season game against Karlsruher.